 Figure 6.
 Results for the models evaluated on the test data

+In the first model, the Decision Tree (green), some predicted values fall outside the diagonal, indicating the model's challenge in generalizing values for the test data.
+This disparity may be due to the approach taken or the data used, which might need to be more suitable for this model.

+The Random Forest model (blue) produced favorable results, with an R-squared of 0.95 and an RMSE of 0.12 for the test sample.
+The model demonstrated robustness and exhibited satisfactory performance, particularly for well-maintained pavements.
+This model could be improved by incorporating more training data from degraded pavements.

+The XGBoost model (red) outperformed the others, achieving an R-squared of 0.98 and an RMSE of 0.08 for the test sample.
+The model converged quickly to desirable values during parameter tuning.
+The model's inherent boosting techniques may have contributed to this performance.
+The distribution of errors is adequate across the test data, even for higher values.

+These results are not definitive and carry the inherent limitation of relying on training data from pavements without maintenance and rehabilitation.
+Consequently, the machine learning models are exposed only to higher-quality pavements.
+While these models can predict the quality of road pavements before their first intervention, they still need to be improved before being integrated into a PMS.

 Conclusions

-The results of the ML models were promising, especially for IRI values below 1.6 m/km.
-One possible explanation for this behavior is that these lower IRI values are in the early stages of pavement life cycle.
-Hence, pavement deterioration is usually almost linear, being predictable.
-This behavior was expected because many IRI values are less than 2.0 m/km in the training data.
+The results of the ML models were promising, particularly for IRI values below 1.6 m/km.
+A potential explanation for this behavior is that these lower IRI values correspond to the early stages of the pavement life cycle, during which pavement deterioration is typically almost linear and predictable.
+Additionally, the training data contains a considerable number of IRI values below 2.0 m/km (see table 1), indicating that the dataset was unbalanced for good quality pavements.
+Consequently, the results were well-suited to the training data, taking into account the limitations imposed by focusing only on pavements without maintenance or rehabilitation.

 As the model is at the moment, it can be used to predict the IRI with SN, AADTT, and climate information (precipitation and temperature) without interventions.
 Besides, the model can be adapted to other structural or traffic parameters.
 Nevertheless, the models must be retrained, and the model's performance may be different.
 Even so, these developed models are good candidates to be the basis for transfer learning.
 Thus, agencies with fewer data can benefit from these models to apply in their local context.
 The models require little computational power for processing.
 The most time-consuming process was parameter optimizing, where the models were trained several times until they found the best values.
 Therefore, there are no problems applying this ML model by any agency with input parameters that want to predict the IRI's evolution.